AdS/BCFT and Island for curvature-squared gravity: AdS/BCFT for curvature-squared gravity

 \section{AdS/BCFT for curvature-squared gravity}

 In this section, we formulate AdS/BCFT for curvature-squared gravity.
-We solve the overly restrictive problem mentioned in the introduction and show that the holographic g-theorem is obeyed by general curvature-squared gravity.
+We first review the overly restrictive problem for curvature-squared gravity in sect.3.1 and then give two resolutions to this problem in sect.3.2 and sect.3.3, respectively.
+In particular, we show that the holographic g-theorem is obeyed by general curvature-squared gravity.